rigetti/grove/docs/vqe.rst

 Practically, the quantum subroutine of VQE amounts to preparing a state based off of a set of parameters :math:`\vec{\theta}` and performing a series of measurements in the appropriate basis.
-The paramaterized state (or ansatz) preparation can be tricky in these algorithms and can dramatically affect performance.
+The parameterized state (or ansatz) preparation can be tricky in these algorithms and can dramatically affect performance.
 Our ``VQE`` module allows any Python function that returns a pyQuil program to be used as an ansatz generator.
 This function is passed into ``vqe_run`` as the ``variational_state_evolve`` argument.
 More details